 Your dog managed to stay still and let you cut his nails.
 Show your appreciation by rewarding your pup a treat.
 This will make him happy and motivate him to cooperate the next time his nails need clipping again.

 It’s easy to notice when your dog’s nails are long and need to be clipped.
-There is no need to spend a lot of money paying a groomer or your vet to clip your dog’s nails.
-Sedate your pup and use a good pair of nail clippers to do the job yourself.
+There is no need to spend a lot of money paying a groomer or vet to clip your dog’s nails.
+Sedate your pup and use a pair of high-quality nail clippers to do the job yourself.

 If your dog is still stubborn, do not force the situation.
 Wait for another time or another day to try cutting his nails again.
-Train your dog to get comfortable around the nail clippers before trying to trim the nails.
+Train your dog to get comfortable around the nail clippers before trying to trim the nails